1. Take a walk around your neighborhood and identify all of the trees. (Look here for help.) Sketch them.

 5. Open a recipe book and make something new.

 7. Study the mythology of Orion, Casseopeia, Taurus, the Pleiades, and other constellations.
 (Look here for help.)
+Make up your own constellation and write a legend about it.

 8. Research where the water goes when it leaves your house.
 Some water goes down pipes (to where?) and some water runoff occurs when it rains, or when you wash your car or run your sprinklers.
 Where does it go?
 The City Water Department might be a good source for your research.